-The water heater temperature setting is adjusted by using the control display mounted to control surround jacket of the water heater.
-The water heater thermostat is set at the lowest setpoint of 70°F (21°C) when shipped from the factory.
+The water heater temperature setting is adjusted by using the control display mounted to the water heater.
+The water heater thermostat is set at the lowest setpoint of $100^{\circ}F$ (38 °C) when shipped from the factory.
 The control display shows the temperature setpoint in degrees Fahrenheit (°F) or degrees Celsius (°C), and the status of the water heater ("Idle" or "Heating").
-If the water heater is functioning normally, the display will also show "Operational".
+If the water heater is functioning normally, the display will also show "Operational."

-For energy efficient operation of your water heater, the suggested initial temperature setting is $120^{\circ}F$ ($49^{\circ}C$).
+For energy efficient operation of your water heater, the suggested initial temperature setting is 120°F (49°C).
 During the winter season, or any cold period, you may desire a higher temperature setting to adjust for the colder incoming water.
 This adjustment, however, may cause additional condensation to form on the cooler tank surface.
-This does not mean the tank is leaking.
+This does NOT mean the tank is leaking.
 During summer months, the warmer incoming water temperatures will benefit the performance of your water heater and reduce the amount of condensation developed.

-Condensation does not mean your tank is leaking.
-Most of reported tank leaks on installation are proven to be condensation.
-To avoid unnecessary inconvenience and expense, make sure the tank is leaking before calling an independent servicing contractor or qualified service professional.
+Condensation does NOT mean your tank is leaking.
+Most reported tank leaks at installation are proven to be condensation.
+To avoid unnecessary inconvenience and expense, make sure the tank is leaking, and that it is not condensation, before calling an independent servicing contractor or qualified service professional.

 If the water heater is to remain idle for 30 days or more or is subjected to freezing temperatures while shut off, the water heater and piping should be fully drained, and the drain valve should be left fully open.
-Refer to the "General Operation" section of this Installation and Operation Manual for the procedure on draining the water heater.
+Refer to the "Draining the Water Heater" in this Installation and Operation Manual (page 52) for this procedure.